-Proponents of ecotherapy claim it offers an impressive array of proven benefits from pain reduction to stress relief.
-We’ve covered some of the mental health benefits of outdoor exercise in our article on green exercise, and here we dive into some different ways of engaging with nature that ecotherapy practitioners say may also support your physical and mental health.
+Proponents of Ecotherapy claim it offers an impressive array of proven benefits from pain reduction to stress relief.
+We’ve covered some of the mental health benefits of outdoor exercise in our article on green exercise, and here we dive into some different ways of engaging with nature that Ecotherapy practitioners say may also support your mental health.

-Ecotherapy, sometimes called nature therapy or green therapy, is a clinical practice rooted in the theory that your health is directly impacted by your surroundings and uses physical interaction with nature as a tool for healing.
+Ecotherapy is rooted in the theory that your health is directly impacted by your surroundings and uses physical interaction with nature as a tool for healing.
 Ecotherapy is the practical application of ecopsychology, a term coined by a group of scholars, environmentalists and psychologists in the mid 1990s to describe the study of the relationship between humans and the earth.

-In principle, there’s nothing new about ecotherapy.
-Indigenous cultures have always been shaped by the belief that there is a direct connection between human health and the natural world.
+In principle, there’s nothing new about Ecotherapy.
+Indigenous cultures have always been shaped by the belief that there is a direct connection between human health and the natural world and as Batorijs points out, even today some indigenous remedies such as Arnica for burns and bruises are widely used.
 But 250 years after the onset of the industrial revolution markedly reduced the amount of time most humans spend outdoors, the impact of nature on human health has become clearer than ever before.
-As a result, ecotherapy has been gathering steam in recent years, even being named a top wellness trend of 2020.
+As a result, ecotherapy has been gathering steam in recent years, even being named a top wellness trend of 2020 (opens in new tab).

 How does ecotherapy work?

-Ecotherapy gets you to engage in a wholesome activity in a natural environment, such as a garden or mountain.
-According to Florence Williams, author of the bestselling book The Nature Fix, this has an almost instant therapeutic effect on your body and mind, with benefits ranging from improved immunity to happiness.
+According to Florence Williams, author of the bestselling book The Nature Fix, engaging in a wholesome activity in a natural environment, such as a garden or mountain has an almost instant therapeutic effect on your body and mind, with benefits ranging from improved immunity to happiness.
 She explains that getting away from screens and traffic removes the volume of artificial sensory input that is constantly stressing your nervous system, and the mental health organization Mind says that engaging in an activity while you’re there, like meditation or gardening, gives your mind something productive and nourishing to focus on.

 What are the benefits of ecotherapy?